 These sort of missed signals underline the urgent need to expand current diagnostic criteria and reduce the number of preeclampsia-related deaths.
 Over the last two decades, scientists have identified two new biomarkers with the potential to transform how the disease is detected, monitored and treated.
 Based on the discovery, Roche has developed a new preeclampsia test that measures a ratio of two proteins found in the mother’s blood.
-The test can predict which pregnant women with suspected preeclampsia will and will not develop the condition, with greater certainty than standard diagnostics5.
-It gives doctors the confidence to send healthy women home safely and to prioritise treatment for women who are more likely to develop the condition.
+The test can predict which pregnant women with suspected preeclampsia will and will not develop the condition, with greater certainty than standard diagnostics.
+This paves way for more success stories of preeclampsia detection as it gives doctors the confidence to send healthy women home safely and to prioritise treatment for women who are more likely to develop the condition.

 Bridgit wishes that her risk had been detected earlier and that she had been able to avoid a major traumatic event in her life.
 “People say that preemie babies will catch up but I know that Leo will always be on the smaller side.
 He was born with a hole in his heart that solved itself.
 But he still needs a lot of care and a kind of high-intensity parenting,” she said.